aledrocomic/gocomicwriter/README.md

 - Deterministic exporters: PDF, PNG/SVG, CBZ

 ## CI/CD and releases
-- CI: .github/workflows/go.yml runs build, vet, and tests on pushes/PRs.
+- CI: not configured yet.
 - Releases: not configured yet; will be added once usable milestones are reached.

 ## Contributing and conduct